texas-egads/EGaDS-OpenGL-StarterKit/README.md

 - **Share**: This specifies the context to share resources with.
 You can pass the context of another window if you are sharing resources.
 For our purposes, this isn't important, so we pass `NULL`.

-After this, we can add a bit of error logging and just print a little message if something goes wrong when creating the window and terminate if that happens.
+After this, we can add a bit of error logging and just print a little message to tell us if something goes wrong when creating the window.
+If that does happen, we can terminate **GLFW**.
 ```cpp
 if (window == NULL) {
 	std::cout << "Error creating window" << std::endl;